data2health/DREAM-Challenge/README.md

 - [Synapse Pre-registration Site](https://www.synapse.org/#!Synapse:syn18405991/wiki/589657)

 ## Deliverables
-1. Code package for spinning up and running a Model to Data DREAM challenge on an OMOP repository.
+1. Code and Dockerized package for deploying an evaluation harness (e.g. Model to Data) applied on an OMOP repository.
+2. NCATS deployed evaluation harnesss (see Deliverable #1) using SynPUFF data.
-2. Best practices and Standard Operating Procedure documentation for prospective model evaluation and benchmarking on EHR data.
+3. Best practices and Standard Operating Procedure documentation for prospective model evaluation and benchmarking on EHR data.
+4. Library of Dockerized algorithms for prediction of patient mortality with performance metrics.

 ## Milestones